leveris133t/API-docs/new/session.md

 ### Logging the user in

-This process will **authenticate the user** and return their access token (`JWT`) with its expiration date.
+This process will **authenticate the user** and return their JWT access token with its expiration date.

 To log in, follow this flow:

 1. Call the endpoint `session/sessions/!getLoginSession` through the [Session - public API](session/public-api) getting the status code `418` with the `idAuthProcess` in the response.
 This status code notifies that a new AA flow should start.
 2. Complete AA flow according to [AA](aa.md).
 3. Call the endpoint `session/sessions/!getLoginSession` providing the `idAuthProcess` and using the [Session - public API](session/public-api).
-The endpont will return the `JWT` access token and its expiration date.
+The endpont will return the JWT access token and its expiration date.

 ### Using the JWT